microsoft/WhatTheHack/046-AzureMigrate/Student/00-lab_setup.md

 ## Success Criteria

-- Verify that you have access to the Azure subscription and understand the source environment (three resource groups, Azure VMs, nested Hyper-V VMs)
+- Verify that you have access to the Azure subscription and understand the source environment (resource groups, Azure VMs, nested Hyper-V VMs)
 - Make sure you can connect to the web application from your browser

 ## Learning Resources